 The standard technique for engineering software that keeps the user interface responsive and CPU utilization high is to write multithreaded programs that do multiple computations in parallel.
-Unfortunately, multithreading logic is notoriously difficult to get right; we spend the next two chapters exploring what makes multithreading difficult and learning how to use higher-level abstractions and new language features to ease that burden.
+Unfortunately, multithreading logic is notoriously difficult to get right; we spend the next four chapters exploring what makes multithreading difficult and learning how to use higher-level abstractions and new language features to ease that burden.

-The higher-level abstractions we discuss are, first, the two principal components of the Parallel Extensions library that was released with .NET 4.0—the Task Parallel Library (TPL) and Parallel LINQ (PLINQ)—and second, the Task-based Asynchronous Pattern (TAP) and its accompanying language support in C# 5.0 and later.
+The first higher-level abstractions was the Parallel Extensions library that was released with .NET 4.0.
+It includes the Task Parallel Library (TPL), discussed in this chapter, and the and Parallel LINQ (PLINQ), which is discussed in Chapter 21.
+The second higher level abstraction is the Task-based Asynchronous Pattern (TAP) and its accompanying language support in C# 5.0 and later.

-Although we strongly encourage you to use these higher-level abstractions, we also cover some of the lower-level threading APIs from previous versions of the .NET runtime in this chapter.
+Although I strongly encourage you to use these higher-level abstractions, I also cover some of the lower-level threading APIs from previous versions of the .NET runtime at the end of this chapter.
 Additional multithreading patterns prior to C# 5.0 are available for download at http://IntelliTect.com/EssentialCSharp along with the chapters from Essential C# 3.0.
 Thus, if you want to fully understand the resources from multithreaded programming without the later features, you still have access to that material.

-We start this chapter with a few beginner topics in case you are new to multithreading.
-Then we briefly discuss traditional thread manipulation without using the Parallel Extensions libraries to ensure that you have a basic understanding of thread manipulation; the following chapter goes into more details on that topic.
-We then spend most of this chapter covering the TPL, TAP, and PLINQ, in that order.
+I begin this chapter with a few beginner topics in case you are new to multithreading.

+***COMP: Insert 20mindmap

+***PRODUCTION: Please redraw to match mindmaps from other chapters.